scfmh/lossysc/README.md

-epository for Testing Lossy Compressors on Different HPC Systems
+Repository for Testing Lossy Compressors on Different HPC Systems

 This repository is set up for testing various lossy compressors under different high-performance computing (HPC) systems.
 Before testing, the following dependency libraries and their versions must be downloaded and used: